List of Vampire Hunter D novels: English editions

 On May 11, 2005, the first official English translation was released by DH Press and Digital Manga Publishing, translated by Kevin Leahy.
 Translations of subsequent volumes have released at a relatively consistent annual or biannual pace, and supplementary material including a guidebook and two artbooks have also been published.

 The numbering scheme for the official English releases are inconsistent with the original Japanese, as each book is individually numbered regardless of whether multi-part stories are divided between multiple volumes or compiled into a single volume, and because the supplementary short story anthology Dark Nocturne is included.
 In cases where multi-part stories are compiled in a single volume, the second volume's cover is presented as a color frontispiece.

 In 2012 Dark Horse Books began to publish e-book editions of the series on the Kindle platform, and after 2014 Dark Horse Books took over as the publishing imprint for future print editions.

 In 2013 Viz Media's Haikasoru imprint released an official English translation of the first book in the prequel series, retitled Noble V: Greylancer, translated by Takami Nieda with newly commissioned cover artwork by Vincent Chong.

 In 2021 Dark Horse Books began to publish omnibus editions with Vampire Hunter D Omnibus: Book One collecting the first three novels in the series.
 In late 2021 they also began to publish official dramatized audiobook adaptations of the novels produced by GraphicAudio, featuring a full voice cast, music, and sound effects.

+In July 2024, the publication of Gold Fiend following a lengthy COVID-19 pandemic-related delay concluded Kevin Leahy's current contract with Dark Horse.
+As of January 2025 there are no firm plans for a continuation, though Leahy has committed to completely translating the series, whether through Dark Horse or another publisher.